-- (i) The Head of Human Resources and Property Services is responsible for the provision of services to other Local Authorities. - (ii) The Head of Law and Administration is responsible for the provision of services and acting as Solicitor and Monitoring Officer for Cannock Chase Council.
-The current postholder began flexi retirement on 1 December 2013 and works 30 hours per week. - (iii) The Head of Policy and Improvement retired on 31 July 2017.
-This post has now been deleted. - (iv) The Head of Technology is responsible for the provision of services to another Local Authority.
+- (ii) The Head of Operations left on 30 November 2018.
+The post remained vacant to 31 March 2019 although two senior officers covered the post. - (iii) The Head of Human Resources and Property Services is responsible for the provision of services to other Local Authorities. - (iv) The Head of Law and Administration is responsible for the provision of services and acting as Solicitor and Monitoring Officer for Cannock Chase Council.
+The current postholder began flexi retirement on 1 December 2013 and works 30 hours per week. - (v) The Head of Technology is responsible for the provision of services to another Local Authority.